You can generate simple coupon codes with basic software, it’s even possible in Microsoft Excel. So then, why is it such a headache for developers?

 If you’re interested in finding out more about how we deal with these technical challenges with Talon.One just get in touch and we can give you a quick demonstration, or if you prefer just take a look at our API documentation to get an idea.

-Want to create your own coupon, referral or gift card codes with our random code generator?
+Want to create your own coupon, referral or free gift card codes with our random code generator?
 You can create as many batches as you like, simply changing the prefix or suffix.
-Then copy or export as a csv file to use in your own campaigns.
-Try the random code generator now.
+Then copy or export as a CSV file to use in your own campaigns.
+Try the card number generator now.

 Custom codes are important so that they represent the campaign or messaging that you want to present.
 This can be something simple and generic like a 33% discount on swimwear (SUMMER33), or a branded prefix with unique codes attached for individual users like (WESHARE-H5876DcV)